jmcgready/jmcgready/_posts/2019-05-04-missed-call.md

 I couldn't answer the call

-of your litmus test
+of your litmus test checklist

+of virtues

+You

+went right to voicemail

+as I was busy

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTMwNjIzMzYzXX0=
+eyJoaXN0b3J5IjpbLTgzMjE4MzA0XX0=
 -->